 - -- Shrink the language barrier.
 If your guest does not speak English and you do not speak their native language(s), line up plenty of bilingual people in order to create a strong network for your guest and for your sponsoring household.
 If no one in your sponsoring home speaks your guest's language, your shared lives will sometimes be challenging for all of you.
 It will be very important that all of you have access to people able and willing to help.
 Get familiar with Google Translate and similar apps on your phone so you can use it easily and introduce your guest to it if they don't already know about it.
-This is also a perfect opportunity for you to brush up your on your language skills or enroll in a class!
+This is also a perfect opportunity for you to brush up your rusty Spanish skills or enroll in a class!
 There are also many free and useful online language-learning resources to explore to help you increase your skills. - -- Explore what kinds of health services are available.
 Find out what the options are in your city for people who cannot pay for their healthcare.
 If the person you're expecting identifies as LGBTQ+, be sure the places you find are queer-friendly, and learn about the resources they have available for translation services.
-Ask to speak with a social worker who can walk you through the kinds of insurance that might be available during the months before asylum is granted (this varies by state).
-In some cities, hospitals or clinics may have a department particularly focused on immigrant and refugee health concerns.
-Research what's available in your area and make a connection. - -- Become an expert in your local public transportation.
-If you generally drive or walk in your city but there is some system of buses and trains, become familiar enough that you can help your guest navigate the system in the early days or weeks of their stay.
+Ask to speak with a social worker who can walk you through the kinds of insurance that might be available during the months before asylum is granted (this varies by state). - -- Become an expert in your local public transportation.
+If you generally drive or walk in your city but there is some system of buses and trains, become familiar enough that you can walk your guest through the system in the early days or weeks of their stay.
 One of the earliest ways to help your guest have a sense of agency is for them to get places they want to go under their own steam, instead of having to be accompanied or driven everywhere.
 Learning the public transportation system will be a challenge in the beginning, but it will offer a lot of freedom very quickly. - -- Explore options for English classes.
 Not all asylum seekers have an interest in or are ready to begin to learn English, especially in the early months.
-Some of them may have had very little formal schooling in their past, which can make it challenging to read or write in their own language, much less in a foreign one.
+Some of them have very little schooling in their past, which can make it challenging to read or write in their own language, much less in a foreign one.
 Nevertheless, having the option available if they choose it will be very helpful.
 In the early weeks and months when it will be difficult for your guest to work, having a schedule and a place to go with a purpose can be helpful.
 Find out what kinds of classes are available for free, especially ones that are walking distance from your home or on an easy route for public transportation.
-Libraries and community centers are a good place to start.